Talks & exhibition on creative research, speculative design, sustainability and social innovation in the field of fashion, textiles and materials.

 - Researcher Marcel den Hollander, will elaborate on systemic design for social, environmental and economical innovation operating at the cross sections of arts & humanities, design and science.

-Exhibition of the work of MID students of the Fabrics and Fabrications programme, a collaboration between the MID - KABK and TextileLab Amsterdam Waag.
+Exhibition of the work of Master Industrial Design (MID) students of the Fabrics and Fabrications programme, a collaboration between the Royal Academy of Art The Hague (KABK) - MID and TextileLab Amsterdam Waag.
 The students developed designs that deal with the well-being of people and the planet and they explored disruptive approaches, searching for alternative models for production processes and business strategies.